phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 target/debug/libblog_os.a(blog_os.0.o): In function `blog_os::iter::Iterator::zip<core::iter::FlatMap<core::ops::Range<i32>, core::ops::Range<i32>, closure>,core::ops::RangeFrom<i32>>':
 /home/.../src/libcore/iter.rs:223: undefined reference to `_Unwind_Resume'
 ```
 So the linker can't find a function named `_Unwind_Resume` that is referenced in `iter.rs:223` in libcore.
-This reference is inserted by the compiler, it's not really in the libcore [source][iter.rs:223].
-The inserted code is a so-called _landing pad_ that is used for exception handling.
+This reference is not really there at [line 223 of libcore's `iter.rs`][iter.rs:223].
+Instead, it is a compiler inserted _landing pad_, which is used for exception handling.

 The easiest way of fixing this problem is to disable the landing pad creation since we don't supports panics anyway right now.
-We can do this by passing a `-Z no-landing-pads` flag to rustc.
-To do this we replace the `cargo build` command in our Makefile:
+We can do this by passing a `-Z no-landing-pads` flag to `rustc` (the actual Rust compiler below cargo).
+To do this we replace the `cargo build` command in our Makefile with the `cargo rustc` command, which does the same but allows passing flags to `rustc`:

 ```make
 cargo: